tejaswisagiraju/bitly_clone/README.md

 * `POST /urls` to submit a url to shorten
 * `GET /urls/:id` to be redirected to a url

-* When your **Express** server receives a `url` from the client you should store push it into an array.
+* When your **Express** server receives a url from the client, you should push it into an array.
-* When your **Express** server responds it should use the `indexOf` the url in the `urls` array as the `id`, e.g. if I am submit the first url I should get back the following:
+* When your **Express** server responds, it should use the `indexOf` the url from the `urls` array as the `id`.
+For example, if I  submit the first url, I should get back the following:

 	```
 	View your url at localhost:3000/urls/0

 	```
-* When your user goes to the `/urls/:id` route you should look up the `:id` param in the `urls` array to find the associated url and then redirect to it.
+* When your user goes to the `/urls/:id` route, you should look up the `:id` param in the `urls` array to find the associated url and then redirect to it.

 ## More Directions